-There are 2 main ‘types’ of PRO tools: global health and functional/disease-specific.
-General health PRO’s can be used in all types of patients, and assess both physical and emotional function.
-The most widely used general health PRO tools are the SF-36, EQ-5D, and PROMIS Global 10.
-Disease-specific PRO’s are validated for a specific patient population, such as disease type, condition, and body part.
+There are two main ‘types’ of PRO measures: Global Health and Functional Measures.
+Global Health PROMs can be used in all types of patients, and assess both physical and emotional function.
+The most widely used Global Health PRO measures are the SF-36, EQ-5D, and PROMIS Global 10.
+Disease-specific PROMs are validated for a specific patient population, such as disease type, condition, and body part.
 Some examples of these would be the Hip Disability and Osteoarthritis Outcome Score (HOOS) and the Neck Disability Index (NDI) surveys.

-The ‘best practice’ is to use both a general health PRO and a functional PRO as part of an outcomes program.
-Together, they paint a great picture of how a procedure/intervention has impacted both a patient’s physical function and overall quality of life.
-And if you plan on using the data for research purposes, having both a general health PRO and disease-specific PRO is a must.
+The ‘best practice’ is to use both a Global Health PRO and a Functional PRO as part of an outcomes program.
+Together, they paint a full picture of how a procedure/intervention has impacted both a patient’s physical function and overall quality of life.
+And if you plan on using the data for research purposes, having both a Global Health PRO and functional PRO is a must.

 When choosing from the vast array of PRO tools, carefully consider the patient population from which you intend to collect data, and do your homework before making a decision.
-This is especially important when it comes to disease-specific PRO tools — there are PRO’s designed specifically for active, athletic patients, and others created for an older, more sedentary population.
+This is especially important when it comes to disease-specific PRO measures — there are PROs designed specifically for active, athletic patients, and others created for an older, more sedentary population.
 For example, if you ask 80-year-olds with severe knee arthritis how much pain they have when running sprints, they just aren’t going to know how to answer a question like that.
-Once your team finds the PRO Tools that work best of the patient population you want to measure, standardize it!
-It is much easier to build a meaningful set of data that you can actual use when everyone is using the same tool.
-Sometimes it can be challenging to get all the providers to agree on the same tool, but trust me, it is worth taking the time to get everyone on the same page.
+Once your team finds the PRO measures that work best of the patient population you want to measure, standardize it!
+It is much easier to build a meaningful set of data that you can actual use when everyone is using the same measure.
+Sometimes it can be challenging to get all the providers to agree on the same measure, but trust us, it is worth taking the time to get everyone on the same page.

 Standardizing the administration intervals for each patient population is a wise idea.
 Regardless of the patient population, there are two administration intervals that are a must: